sampsyo/cs6120/content/blog/2023-12-11-array-ir/index.md

 Here, the error is defined by the number of swaps computed by our algorithm compared to the optimal solution. `p` is defined to be the probability of a DAG edge existing.

-From these results, we see that our heuristic gives an optimal solution nearly 90% (at least for smaller DAG’s).
+From these results, we see that our heuristic gives an optimal solution for nearly 90% of the randomly generated graphs.
 We also estimate that the smallest approximation factor that describes our algorithm is `ɑ=2`, where our algorithm gives twice as many swaps as the optimal solution (number is obtained by a small adversarial example).

 We also computed how the average percent error is affected by the connectivity of the DAG:
 <p align="center">